Rezashatery/CNN-and-Transfer-Learning/introduction.md

-tnis is about the CNN and Transfer Learning with basic instruction and explanation you can track the code very easily and check it step by step
+tnis is about the CNN and Transfer Learning with basic instruction and explanation you can track the code very easily and check it step by step.